QingyangYu0529/BIS-634-QingyangYu/Homework3/README.md

 (3) According to top 5 MeSH terms in Alzheimer's or cancer papers: Aged people are more likely to have Alzheimer's, while both middle aged and aged people are more likely to have cancers.
 Compared with female(appears in 109 of papers), male are more likely to have Alzheimer's and cancers(appears in 413 of papers).

+Limitations from the table:
+For all the top 5 Mesh terms in Alzheimer's or cancer papers, they are too general to describe a specific disease: 4 out of 5 Mesh terms are same regardless of disease.

-(4) From my perspective, although table could show the exact count of papers having both the matching MeSH terms, it is not a good choice for visualization.
+From my perspective, although table could show the exact count of papers having both the matching MeSH terms, it is not a good choice for visualization.
 If using the network/sankey diagrams, I could get a better understanding of how various MeSH terms relate to each other.